Adventurers can kayak or cruise through glacial waters and see marine life in these protected state waters

 Enclosed by mountains and glaciers, and protected from the high seas by barrier islands, Prince William Sound and Resurrection Bay represent two of Alaska's premier recreation areas for water-based activities.
 Fjords, bays, coves, lakes, glaciers, mountains and hundreds of islands provide scenic settings for visitors that arrive in kayaks, cruise ships and sailboats.
-Activities in the parks range from fishing, clamming and island camping to wildlife viewing and a visit to one of the world's largest fish hatcheries.
-These areas are home to no less than 20 state parks.

 There are eight state marine parks in the vicinity of the small town of Whittier, the closest being Decision Point, Entry Cove, Surprise Cove and Ziegler Cove.
 Farther away, within Prince William Sound, are Granite Bay, South Esther Island, Bettles Bay and Horseshoe Bay.